Graduate TechTrek will not be offered in the 2017-2018 school year

-Boston College TechTrek West is an award-winning course, combining classroom learning on the BC campus with a week-long field study to Silicon Valley.
+Boston College and the Shea Center for Entrepreneurship present TechTrek West, an award-winning course combining classroom learning on the BC campus with a week-long field study to Silicon Valley.
 The course involves some 20 master-class sessions with senior executives, entrepreneurs, and venture partners (nearly all sessions are led by successful BC alumni at firms from Apple to Zynga).
 Students study tech industry strategy and competition, entrepreneurship, and venture finance, examining how firms go from startup to blue chip.

 Undergraduate TechTrek West (ISYS3205) is competitively admitted, and is open to all BC undergraduates in all schools, sophomores to seniors.
 Any undergraduate who has completed a full year (two semesters) of courses at Boston College is eligible to apply for Undergraduate TechTrek West.
-Applications are posted mid-September 2014, selection takes place the beginning of October 2014.
-Classroom study is in the first half of spring semester, the field study is held over spring break.
+Applications are posted, and selection takes place the mid to late October 2018.
+Classroom study is in the first half of spring semester, and the field study is held during undergraduate spring break.

 Graduate TechTrek West (ISYS8005) is open to all Carroll School graduate students (and occasionally grad students outside the Carroll School, pending available space).
 Admission is through a lottery conducted by the Carroll Graduate Dean’s office.
 The ISYS8005 field study also includes sessions in Seattle.
-Applications are posted mid-September 2014, with selection taking place the beginning of October 2014.
-Classroom study is held the second half of the fall semester, with field study travel during the second week in January.
-Additionally, this course will include a mandatory pre-travel preparatory class on October 15, 2014 located in Fulton 130; and a final exam on Friday, December 5, 2014.
-This year’s Graduate TechTrek will have hybrid online/offline pre-travel learning, with students conducting research and preparing online presentations to be shared with classmates.
+Classroom study is held the second half of the fall semester, with field study travel during winter break.
+Graduate TechTrek will not be offered in 2018.

 Photos of recent TechTrek West field studies

-For application information, questions about the program, and questions regarding the process, please contact the Information Systems Dept. Admin in Fulton 460: Cate Jones
+For application information, questions about the program, and questions regarding the process, please contact the Information Systems Dept. Admin, Ben Horton, in Fulton 460 at firstname.lastname@example.org or 617-552-2331.

 A finalist for the MITX “Best Contribution to Innovation by a University” Award, TechTrek East provides additional non-credit outlets for high-impact field learning in tech, entrepreneurship, and venture finance.